 In addition, the company should attempt to identify any potential wider operational issues such as workflow bottlenecks, the uneven distribution of projects, employee burnout, and churn.

-Net Working Capital (NWC)
+Net Working Capital and Change in NWC

 The net working capital (NWC), a measure of the liquidity of a company, is another important cash flow driver.
 Note the net working capital calculation is a measure of operating activities and excludes: